nyx-space/nyx/examples/03_geo_analysis/README.md

 The latitude and longitude drift quite rapidly out of this arbitrary box of +/- 0.1 degrees East/West and +/- 0.05 degrees North/South.

+_Note:_ the drift analysis below was done with a much lighter spacecraft than in the two other examples.

 ![Lat Long drift](./plots/drift-lat-long.png)

 ![Orbital elements drift](./plots/drift-orbital-elements-3-years.png)